ethereum/ethereum-org-website/public/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

     ❯ Create an empty hardhat.config.js
     Quit

-This will generate a hardhat.config.js file for us which is where we’ll specify all of the set up for our project (on step 13).
+This will generate a hardhat.config.js file for us which is where we’ll specify all of the set up for our project (on step 13), along with the folders `ignition/`, `cache/`, and `contracts/`.

-## Step 9: Add project folders {#add-project-folders}
+## Step 9: Add script folder {#add-script-folder}

-To keep our project organized, we’ll create two new folders.
+To keep our project organized, we’ll create another folder.
 Navigate to the root directory of your project in your command line and type:

-    mkdir contracts
     mkdir scripts

-- contracts/ is the directory where we’ll keep our NFT smart contract code

-- scripts/ is the directory where we’ll keep scripts to deploy and interact with our smart contract
+This is where we’ll keep the scripts to deploy and interact with our smart contract

 ## Step 10: Write our contract {#write-contract}